canndyy/canndyy/README.md

 # Hi there, I am Candy 👋
-I am a graduate of an intensive Data Science bootcamp at Le Wagon, and a Cancer & Nutrition Pharmacist from London, United Kingdom.

-- 👀 I’m interested in Computer Vision, NLP and Data Infrastructure/Pipelines
-- 🔭 I’m looking to collaboration on data science projects
-- 🌱 I’m currently learning Generative Adversarial Networks (GANs) and RL

 ---
 ### ⚙️ Have a look at some examples of my work:
 - [RECIPE RACCOON](https://github.com/canndyy/your_kitchen_ai) - a Computer Vision and Natural Language Processing AI product that identifies food ingredient from images and suggests customised recipes